tcllab/tclmake/doc/rules.md

 The up-to-date status of a target based on its timestamp relative to its dependencies can be overridden.
 The procedure `MAKE_UPDATE` is available to be called by any Tcl script in the tclmakefile.
 It takes two arguments: a target name and a conditional expression.
-If the conditional evaluates to true, the update command of the specified target is run regardless of whether the target is out of date with respect to its dependencies.
+If the conditional evaluates to boolean true, the update command of the specified target is run regardless of whether the target's timestamp is out of date with respect to its dependencies.
 If the expression is false, the target will not be updated even if it is out of date.

 The `MAKE_UPDATE` proc allows definition of any criteria for updating a target, beyond simply comparing file modification times.
 If `MAKE_UPDATE` is called in